M.D. Program OASIS

 Natalie Beatie, Med27

-Natalie was born and raised just outside of Seattle, Washington, but considers Oregon a second home.
-After earning her undergraduate degree from the University of Oregon, she returned to Portland to pursue her medical education at OHSU.
+Natalie Beatie was born and raised just outside of Seattle, Washington, but considers Oregon a second home.
+After earning her undergraduate degree from the University of Oregon, she came to Portland to pursue her medical education at OHSU.
 Natalie is passionate about collaborating with OASIS faculty to bring a student perspective to career advising, ensuring that students' ideas are heard and supported.
 Natalie has found purpose in her role by connecting OASIS faculty and resources with student interest groups.
 While still exploring her future specialty, she is motivated by a desire to work alongside patients to solve problems and improve their health and well-being.
-In her down time, Natalie enjoys reading, trying new restaurants, and drinking lots of coffee!
+In her down time, Natalie enjoys reading, trying new restaurants and drinking lots of coffee!